We are starting Day 1 of this free home organization series by organizing the entryway.

 Cleaning your entryway, inside and out, should be a weekly task.
 This space is where much of the dirt in your home enters, so regular cleaning will go a long way to reducing how dirty the rest of your house gets.

-• Wash entry mats
+- Wash entry mats

-• Clean the front door, inside and out
+- Clean the front door, inside and out

-• Wipe the light switches
+- Wipe the light switches

-• Polish glass sidelights
+- Polish glass sidelights and door handles

-• Sweep or vacuum the entryway floor
+- Sweep or vacuum the entryway floor

 Keep it Clean

 Keeping your home uncluttered and clean is part of the process we’ll be learning as this series progresses.
-We’ll do that by buzzing through previously tended areas each day but, since this is Day One, there’s obviously nothing to go back and straighten.
+We’ll do that by buzzing through previously tended areas each day, so we’re maintaining what we’ve accomplished.

 So, if you happen to have a washer and dryer in your home, I’d strongly encourage you to catch up on laundry today.
-Future daily missions aren’t as quick as this one, so you’ll be doing yourself a favor if you get the laundry done now.
+Future daily missions aren’t as quick as this one, and you’ll be doing yourself a favor if you get the laundry done now.

 If you don’t have laundry facilities in your home, don’t panic.
 There’s time built into the weekend missions for those who need it.